 I prefer to skin mine before I put them up, however, and then either bag them whole (flash freeze in the same manner), dice them, cut them up into chunks or sections, or puree them.

 Remove all of the skins and cut up the tomato, preparing them in the manner that you want to store them - chopped, pureed, diced.
 This group of tomatoes right above are Romas, and I just wanted the meat of the tomato, so I also seeded and cleaned them.
 These are perfect for my Angel Hair Pasta with Crab and in fact, that is exactly what they will be used for.
-Ya gotta try that recipe it is scrumptious!
+Ya gotta try that recipe y'all - it is scrumptious!

 These are ready to go!
 Place them into a labeled freezer bag.